The Arc-Floer conjecture for plane curves: Preliminaries on plane curves

-After finitely many iterations, this process finishes, and we obtain the minimal embedded resolution of $(C,0)$, see for instance \cite[\S 1.4]{handbook2020}, \cite[\S 5.3, \S 5.4]{dejong2000} or \cite[p.
-522-531]{brieskorn1986}.
-The extra divisors that appear in the minimal $m$-separating log resolution come from further blowing up the intersection of exceptional divisors and strict transforms in the minimal resolution, so they can also be described in terms of the $(\kappa,r)$ pairs associated to the coordinates that we already have.
+After finitely many iterations of steps (0), (1) and (2), this process finishes, and we obtain the minimal embedded resolution of $(C,0)$.
+The extra divisors that appear in the minimal $m$-separating log resolution come from further blowing up the intersection of exceptional divisors and strict transforms in the minimal resolution, so they can also be described in terms of the $(\kappa,r)$ labels associated to the coordinates $(x_i, y_i)$.

 Now that we have described the resolution, let us define some concepts that will be useful in the following sections.